 - 3,090 young people (aged 16 – 24) were acknowledged by authorities as statutory homeless.

 - 12,320 households were placed in Bed & Breakfasts or hostels in 2017 with those deemed most vulnerable due to having a household member under 18 or someone with mental illness more likely to miss out on support.

 - Since 2010 rough sleeping estimates show an increase of 134%.
 This adds up to a staggering 4,134 people are estimated to be sleeping rough on any one night.

 All of the above does not account for those relying on the kindness of friends and family, ‘sofa surfing’ to avoid sleeping rough.

 It can be easy to feel overwhelmed by the sadness of these figures and feel that one person can’t make a difference.
 By supporting the local charities facing these challenges daily we can give hope to those who will be spending the holidays on the streets.
 A hope for a different Christmas for 2018.

-If Cat has inspired you to get involved (like she did us!), you can find out more about St Anne’s HERE
+If Cat has inspired you to get involved (like she did us!) or donate, you can find out more about St Anne’s HERE